Marinethinking/sailsim/README.md

 1. Setup ROS connector: https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/setup.md
 2. Install UnitySensorsROS, just follow the README on https://github.com/Field-Robotics-Japan/UnitySensors
 3. In your Unity Editor Hierarchy, Open NamiScene/Acadia/VLP-16/VelodyneSensor, change it to ROS sensor.

+### cloud points to laser scan

+Lets say you are on ros2 humble, (or change to your version name) apt install ros-humble-pointcloud-to-laserscan ros2 run pointcloud_to_laserscan pointcloud_to_laserscan_node